Xinglab/rPGA/README.md

-     -c CHROM           Chromosome to be analyzed (required) --conflict         flag to write bam file containing conflicting reads --rnaedit          flag to check for RNA editing events that overlap heterozygous SNPs -e	                file containing RNA editing events (in format downloaded from RADAR: rnaedit.com)
+     -c CHROM           Chromosome to be analyzed (required) --conflict         flag to write bam file containing conflicting reads

 Once you have generated allele specific bam files for all 22 autosomal chromosomes or all 22 autosomes, X, and Y, you can merge them into one allele specific bam file